srhcrete/pet-project/README.md

 ## Description

-_This web page demonstrates my ability to use HTML elements and inline elements such as img and anchor.}_
+_This web page demonstrates my ability to use HTML elements and inline elements such as img and anchor._

 ## Technologies Used